dhasterok/global_tectonics/README.md

 If you wish to contribute to this project, contact derrick.hasterok@adelaide.edu.au.

-How to cite: Hasterok, D., Halpin, J., Hand, M., Collins, A., Kreemer, C., Gard, M.G., Glorie, S., (submitted) New maps of global geologic provinces and tectonic plates, Earth Science Reviews.
+How to cite: Hasterok, D., Halpin, J., Hand, M., Collins, A., Kreemer, C., Gard, M.G., Glorie, S., (revised) New maps of global geologic provinces and tectonic plates, Earth Science Reviews.
 Preprint available (EarthArXiv) https://doi.org/10.31223/X5TD1C

+version history:
+submitted to Earth Science Reviews 18th May 2022 revised 23rd May 2022